 What about the number of genes in our mitochondria (mtDNA)?
-Scientists are pretty sure mtDNA has 37 genes and that they all code for essential functions:
+Scientists agree that mtDNA has 37 genes and they pretty much understand the essential functions:

 Mitochondrial genes: 37

 What is a gene?
-The textbook definition explains that a gene is a gene if it codes for protein.
+Old-time textbook definitions say a gene if it codes for protein.
 But some genes don’t.
-Textbooks also say a gene is a linear sequence of base pairs that starts in one place and continues to end at another.
-But the exact what and where turn out to be fuzzy.
+Older references also say a gene is a linear sequence of base pairs that starts in one place and continues uninterrupted to end at another site.

 Genes have parts, and they sit far away from each other on the long strands of DNA.
 The strands bend and turn to bring the parts closer together to allow a gene to activate.
 You know it as gene expression and regulation.